lukashanak/100-days-of-code/log.md

 **Time Spent**: 1.5 hours.

 **Thoughts**: I just sited down.
 Turned on the Inception music playlist and started working.
 This is how magic works :D

+### Day 16: August 8 , Saturday.

+**Today's Progress**: Studying how HTTP works, choosing between PHP / NodeJS (Node won), reading eloquent js..
+Not a good day, but I need to learn & do some back end in order to continue with my weather app.

+**Time Spent**: 2 hours.

+**Thoughts**: I started too late.
+I was procrastinating, because I didn't know what exactly to do.
+I have to sit down and study for many hours next day and actually make some, even a small project / just write some code.